DPhil, MSc, BSc

 Early Career Research Fellow

 Kerry Walker completed her undergraduate studies in her native Newfoundland (BSc hon., Memorial University), an MSc in Nova Scotia (Dalhousie University), and then her doctoral degree at Brasenose College, Oxford (DPhil, University of Oxford).
 She worked as a Postdoctoral Researcher for Prof Andrew King in the Auditory Neuroscience Group for 3 years.
-She is now running an independent research lab as a DPAG Early Career Research Fellow.
+She then started an independent research lab as an DPAG Early Career Research Fellow, and she is now a University Research Lecturer.

-This research is funded by the BBSRC and DPAG.
+This research is funded by the BBSRC, Action on Hearing Loss, and DPAG.